carbonplan/research/articles/dac-calculator-explainer/index.md

   capitalRecovery={'N/A'}
 />

-As these comparisons show, the energy source on its own does not fully determine how different scenarios stack up — the full parameter space matters.
-Note also, however, that not all parameter combinations may be feasible.
-As discussed above, some parameter settings for NGCC raise emissions so high that the system no longer achieves carbon removal.
-The calculator also allows users to set some parameters, such as operating and maintenance costs, to $0/tCO₂, but this would not be considered an achievable value for most realistic DAC systems.
+A final note is that not all parameter combinations may be feasible.
+For example, the calculator allows users to set operating and maintenance costs to $0/tCO₂, but this would not be considered an achievable value for most realistic DAC systems.

 We encourage you to explore how the cost of DAC changes with different economic assumptions outside of these examples — and think carefully about the assumptions underlying parameter choices in any such exercise.